Batudmrc/django_postgre-githubapi/README.md

 # django_postgre-githubapi
-Django project that gives you GitHub user's information (Using GitHub RestAPI V3) you choose and save their information on Postgre database
+Django project that gives you GitHub user's information (Using GitHub RestAPI V3) you choose and store their information on Postgre database.